Welcome to today's edition of the Rush 24-7 podcast.

 Hugo Chavez, the biggest applause line of the whole conference, showing you what the Global Warming Conference is really all about.

-this is as a translator by the way because he speaks Spanish.
+This is as a translator, by the way, because he speaks Spanish.

-There's a ghost lurking.
+There's a ghost, Luke.

-And that ghost.
+And that ghost is a terrible ghost.

 Nobody wants to name him.